AndresPin0/Real-Time-Spanish-Sign-Language-Recognition/README.md

-# Real-Time-Spanish-Sign-Language-Recognition
-A real-time system that uses MediaPipe and machine learning to recognize and translate Spanish Sign Language (LSE) hand gestures into text.
-Supports both static and dynamic signs with webcam input and live feedback.
+Real-Time-Spanish-Sign-Language-Recognition is a computer vision-based system designed to translate Spanish Sign Language (LSE) hand gestures into text in real time.
+The project uses MediaPipe Hands to extract 21 key landmarks per hand, enabling the accurate tracking of static and dynamic gestures.

+By processing video input from a webcam, the system identifies and interprets hand configurations corresponding to letters or words in the Spanish sign language alphabet.
+Feature engineering techniques are applied to extract distances, angles, and motion patterns from the hand keypoints.
+These features are then fed into machine learning classifiers (e.g., SVM, Random Forest, LSTM) trained to recognize specific signs.

+The system includes a simple graphical user interface that displays the live video feed, visualized hand keypoints, and the translated text output.
+This project contributes to improving accessibility for the deaf and hard-of-hearing community and serves as a foundation for more advanced multimodal sign language translation systems.